 The Company files income tax returns in U.S. federal, state, and various foreign jurisdictions.
-As of March 31, 2024, the Company had unrecognized tax benefits, defined as the aggregate tax effect of differences between tax return positions and the benefits recognized in the Company's financial statements, of \$ 574.2 million (\$ 496.9 million, net of federal benefit).
-If recognized, \$ 483.2 million of these tax benefits would have reduced income tax expense and the effective tax rate.
-Included in this amount is \$ 31.6 million of interest and penalties, which the Company records in Income Tax Expense in the Company's Consolidated Statements of Operations.
-In the six months ended March 31, 2024, unrecognized tax benefits increased by \$ 22.4 million.
+As of March 31, 2024 June 30, 2024, the Company had unrecognized tax benefits, defined as the aggregate tax effect of differences between tax return positions and the benefits recognized in the Company's financial statements, of \$574.2 million \$580.6 million (\$496.9 million net of federal benefit).
+If recognized, \$483.2 million \$488.1 million of these tax benefits would have reduced income tax expense and the effective tax rate.
+Included in this amount is \$31.6 million \$33.9 million of interest and penalties, which the Company records in Income Tax Expense in the Company's Consolidated Statements of Operations.
+In the six nine months ended March 31, 2024 June 30, 2024, unrecognized tax benefits increased by \$22.4 million \$28.8 million.
 Over the next 12 months, tax authority audit resolutions and the expiration of statutes of limitations are not expected to materially impact unrecognized tax benefits.

-The Company's effective tax rates were 9.8 % and 18.1 % for the three and six months ended March 31, 2024, respectively.
-The Company's effective tax rates were 16.4 % and 18.2 % for the three and six months ended March 31, 2023, respectively.
-The effective tax rates for the three and six months ended March 31, 2024 were lower than the U.S. statutory rate primarily due to discrete tax benefits associated with foreign valuation allowance adjustments, the benefit of non-U.S. income taxed at rates lower than the U.S. statutory rate, and tax benefits associated with equity compensation, offset in part by U.S. state incomes taxes.
-The effective tax rates for the three and six months ended March 31, 2023 were lower than the U.S. statutory rate primarily due to the benefit of non-U.S. income taxed at rates lower than the U.S. statutory rate, benefits from tax authority audit resolutions, and tax benefits associated with equity compensation, offset in part by U.S. state income taxes.
+The Company's effective tax rates were 9.8% 22.4% and 18.1% 19.5% for the three and six nine months ended March 31, 2024 June 30, 2024, respectively.
+The Company's effective tax rates were 16.4% 21.3% and 18.2% 19.3% for the three and six nine months ended March 31, 2023 June 30, 2023, respectively.
+The effective tax rates for the three and six months ended March 31, 2024 June 30, 2024 and 2023 were higher than the U.S. statutory rate primarily due to U.S. state income taxes, offset in part by the benefit of non-U.S. income taxed at rates lower than the U.S. statutory rate.
+The effective tax rate for the nine months ended June 30, 2024 was lower than the U.S. statutory rate primarily due to discrete tax benefits associated with foreign valuation allowance adjustments, the benefit of non-U.S. income taxed at rates lower than the U.S. statutory rate, and tax benefits associated with equity compensation, offset in part by U.S. state incomes taxes.
+The effective tax rates for the three and six nine months ended March 31, 2023 were June 30, 2023 was lower than the U.S. statutory rate primarily due to the benefit of non-U.S. income taxed at rates lower than the U.S. statutory rate, benefits from tax authority audit resolutions, and tax benefits associated with equity compensation, offset in part by U.S. state income taxes.